namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 This project both improved underwriting decisions for returning customers and laid a foundation for more disciplined model versioning.
 It also taught me to combine SQL tuning, data normalization, and batch strategy in practical ways to achieve substantial performance gains.

+## Rebuilt underwriting pipeline with AWS Step Functions + Lambda for disaster recovery, reducing legacy Django dependencies and improving resilience, explainability, and auditability., (2021?)
+Following a double hit—a pre-Thanksgiving AWS outage and an information security incident—we prioritized strengthening the resilience of our underwriting infrastructure.
+At the same time, stricter PCI compliance and lingering reliance on a legacy Python 2 Django monolith pushed us to decouple risk-related flows from the broader customer experience.
+Cleaner separation meant better explainability, simpler auditing, and reduced operational risk.

+To achieve this, I redesigned the pipeline using AWS Step Functions State Machines with Lambda-based microservices.
+This “football-passing” control flow replaced our prior orchestrated design, lowering inter-Lambda overhead and making the system fully serverless.
+I also carefully minimized the size of data passed between Lambdas, improving runtime efficiency.
+To ensure disaster recovery readiness, I built the stack with CloudFormation, giving us infrastructure-as-code repeatability.

+We rolled out the new system incrementally in canary style, starting with smaller retailers and later migrating larger partners once stability was proven.
+A highlight of this architecture was its replay capability: we could feed past payloads through the pipeline to validate new rules or architecture changes.
+I worked closely with a colleague to test rule modifications, comparing before-and-after outputs meticulously to ensure no unintended changes in business logic.

+The result was a serverless underwriting pipeline that improved disaster recovery, reduced reliance on legacy systems, and simplified future development.
+It provided not only technical resilience but also operational clarity, positioning the platform for safer iteration and long-term maintainability.

 ## Resolved an out-of-memory issue during Databricks runtime upgrade by replacing a costly nested one-hot encoding loop with a streamlined manual transformation., (2022)
 As part of upgrading our hosted model repositories to the Databricks 10.4 general release runtime—both to access new optimizations and because earlier runtimes were approaching end-of-support—I encountered an out-of-memory error in the feature engineering step of one repository.